googleapis/java-bigtable-hbase/hbase-migration-tools/bigtable-hbase-replication/README.md

 ### Dry run mode

 It may be hard to determine if an application issues incompatible mutations.
-Specially, if the HBase cluster and application are owned by different teams.
+Especially, if the HBase cluster and application are owned by different teams.
 The replication library provides a dry-run mode to detect incompatible mutations.
 In dry run mode, no mutations are sent over to Cloud Bigtable and replication never stalls.
 If you are not sure about incompatible mutations, enable replication in the dry run mode and observe the incompatible mutation metrics (discussed below).

 You should make sure that all the [prerequisites](#prerequisites) are fulfilled before enabling the dry run mode.
-Dry run mode can be enabled by setting the property `google.bigtable.replication.enable_dry_run` property to true.
+Dry run mode can be enabled by setting the property `google.bigtable.replication.enable_dry_run` to true.
 It can be set in `hbase-site.xml` but we recommend setting it during peer creation.
-Enabling/disabling dry run mode during peer creation can avoid restarting HBase cluster to pickup changes to `hbase-site.xml` file.
+Enabling/disabling dry run mode during peer creation can avoid restarting the HBase cluster to pickup changes to `hbase-site.xml` file.
 Enable dry run mode by running the following command on to add Cloud Bigtable replication peer (please change the endpoint class for HBase 1.x):

 ```
 add_peer 'peer_id',
  ENDPOINT_CLASSNAME=>'com.google.cloud.bigtable.hbase2_x.replication.HbaseToCloudBigtableReplicationEndpoint',